 - A multi-tool device with a knife, bottle opener, screwdriver, and more comes in quite handy when on the trail.

 A small stash combination of Snickers bars, granola/power bars, a jar of peanut butter and crackers.
 Carry a little bit of both salty and sweet foods.
+Don’t overstuff your luggage with snacks and carry only some ample amount.

 Your travel kit size depends on the duration of your trek.
 If it’s a shorter trek, its best to pack fewer clothes and reuse few and avoid heavy load.
 Follow these guidelines for a successful and safe journey.